-Let me tell you something right now.
-LinkedIn Ads should be a signification foundational layer to your B2B growth strategy.
+For this reason alone LinkedIn Ads should be a core foundational layer to your B2B growth strategy.

 LinkedIn Insight Tag - What Is It?